brunorijsman/rift-python/doc/positive-disaggregation-feature-guide.md

 ### Spine-1-2

 We issue the `show disaggregation` command on anyone of the spine nodes in pod-1 to get a summary of what is happening in terms of dissaggregation in pod-1.
-In this example we choose node super-1-2 and observe that:
+In this example we choose node spine-1-2 and observe that:

  1. There are no missing south-bound adjacencies.
-This means none of the other spine nodes in pod-1 have any missing (or extra, for that matter) south-bound adjacency as compared to spine-1-2.
+This means none of the other spine nodes in pod-1 have any missing (or extra, for that matter) south-bound adjacencies as compared to spine-1-2.
     All the spines in pod-1 have the same set of south-bound adjacencies.

- 2. Spine-1-2 does not have any partially connected south-bound interface.
+ 2. Spine-1-2 does not have any partially connected south-bound interfaces.
 That means that every south-bound leaf neighbor of spine-1-2 is also fully connected to all the other spines in the pod.